vansh-seth/AI-ML-Internship/Decision-Tree/Readme.md

 - Each split represents a decision point that filters comedians into "GO" or "NO" categories.
 - The Gini index measures the purity of each split, aiming for values closer to 0 for pure nodes.
 - The tree's structure allows for clear and interpretable decision rules based on the given criteria.

+## Classification Tree

+- It is a tree in which we canhave yes/no data as well as numeric data.
+- To classify a data work your way down the tree till you are at the leaf node.
+- Top most node is the root node.
+- The nodes where there is an arrow coming and and going out (both) that is a branch or an internal node.
+- The nodes where there is an arrow coming and but not going out that is our leaf node or leaf.